 See COST below for the details of all costs.

-A Birthright Macedonia Summer Session consists of three full weeks in Macedonia (June 28-July 19, 2019).
+A Birthright Macedonia Summer Session consists of three full weeks in Macedonia (July 3-July 24, 2020).
 The following is a brief overview of a typical summer session.

 Day 1: Arrive in Skopje.
 Register at the hotel designated for overseas participants.
 Pick up your information packet.
 Use your free time to recover from jet lag, relax, browse the shops, stroll the bazaars and discover the attractions and excitement that Skopje offers.

-Day 2: Enjoy the opening ceremonies for Birthright Macedonia.
+Day 2: Attend opening session of Birthright Macedonia.
 Meet your fellow participants and staff members.
 Depart and meet your Host Family (in Skopje or Bitola).

 Day 3: Visit the site of your internship and meet your fellow Macedonian co-workers.
 Become acclimated with your work environment and begin work in your chosen field.

-Day 20: Leave your Host Family.
-Participate in the closing ceremonies of Birthright Macedonia in Skopje.
-Then say farewell to your fellow overseas Birthright Macedonia participants and staff members.
+Day 20: Participate in the closing ceremonies of Birthright Macedonia in Skopje.
+Say farewell to your fellow overseas Birthright Macedonia participants, Host Family, and staff members.

 Day 21: Depart Skopje and head for home, or remain in Macedonia.

-An important part of your participation in Birthright Macedonia is the opportunity to work in an internship that is consistent with your academic, work or general interests.
+An important part of your participation in Birthright Macedonia is the opportunity to work at an internship that is consistent with your academic, work or general interests.

-During the internship, you will work alongside native Macedonians and perhaps other overseas participants who have similar interests as you.
+During the internship, you will work alongside native Macedonians and perhaps other participants who have similar interests as you.
 The program gives you the opportunity to fully immerse yourself in the work and aspirations of the Macedonian people.
-In addition to gaining hands-on experience in your work, you will experience and become part of the social and economic fabric of everyday Macedonia.
+In addition to gaining hands-on experience in your work, you will become immersed in the social and economic fabric of contemporary Macedonia.

 At the conclusion of your internship, you will receive a Certificate of Completion, which will acknowledge your effort and your contribution to the people of Macedonia.
 You may find this Certificate to be a useful component to your academic or work resumes.

-Free time during a Summer Session can be as varied as you wish to make it.
-Spend your free time in the myriad of opportunities Macedonia offers you.
-You can:
+- Spend your free time in the myriad of opportunities Macedonia offers you.

-**Attend one of several optional weekend activities offered by Birthright Macedonia.
+- Attend one of several optional Heritage Weekend activities offered by the Birthright Macedonia.

-**Visit family members you may have living in Macedonia.
+- Visit family relatives you have living in Macedonia.

-Overseas participants will stay with a Host Family.
+Overseas participants can stay with a Host Family.
 Enjoy your home away from home with an abundance of Macedonian hospitality.